Cueshé

 Cueshé is a Filipino pop rock band from Cebu, Philippines, currently based in Manila.
 The band was formed in 1998 and hit mainstream in 2005.

-Background
+They are known for hit singles such as "Stay", "Pangako", "Ulan", and "Borrowed Time".

+History

-Formed in 1998 in Cebu by Fritz Labrado, Jovan Mabini and Mike Manaloto, the word Cueshé is a portmanteau of "Cue", from banana cue; a snack delicacy in the Philippines, which are skewered bananas coated with caramel, and the pronoun "shé" (pronounced shay) is a reference to their former vocalist, which is a female (she) who joined in 1999.
+Formed in 1998 in Cebu by Fritz Labrado, Jovan Mabini and Mike Manaloto, the word Cueshé is a portmanteau of "Cue", from banana cue; a snack delicacy in the Philippines, which are skewered bananas coated with caramel, and the pronoun "shé" (pronounced shay) is a reference to their former vocalist, a female, who joined in 1999.
 After the female vocalist left with their songwriter in 2001, she was replaced by Jay Justiniani.
+They started out performing covers at small gigs such as debuts and weddings, sometimes even bringing their own sound system if their venues didn't have any.
+They covered songs by The Smiths, Soundgarden, China Crisis, Nirvana, U2, etc. They then started learning how to write and record their own songs.

+On December 24, 2001, Justiniani was severely injured in a motorcycle accident.
+To make ends meet, Labrado became a jeepney driver with Mabini as his assistant, Manaloto traded imported cigarettes to local bars in Cebu, while the rest focused on their studies.
+Still, they continued their weekly jamming sessions.
 Jhunjie Dosdos and Ruben Caballero were later recruited in 2002 and 2003 respectively.
-With the addition of Dosdos and Caballero, the band now features two vocalists, shared between Justiniani and Caballero, with Caballero primarily on lead, while Dosdos plays keyboards and contributes backing harmony vocals.
+With the addition of Dosdos and Caballero, the band now features two vocalists, shared between Justiniani and Caballero, with Caballero primarily on lead, while Dosdos played keyboards and contributes backing harmony vocals.

-In March 2005, the band decided to move to the Philippine capital of Manila and signs to BMG Records two months later.
-The group achieved hit singles ("Stay", "Sorry", "Ulan", "Can't Let You Go" and "24 Hours"), a double platinum album (Half Empty Half Full), accolades (Favorite Artist, Favorite Group and Favorite Song—for the song "Stay" at the 1st MYX Music Awards; SMART Texters’ Choice Hitmaker of the Year at the 2006 MTV Pilipinas Awards; Band of the Year at the 2006 SOP PasiklaBand Awards; and Best Breakthrough Artist at the 2005 SOP Music Awards), within the span of a year.